Here are some tips for you as a new Neighborhood Block Leader.

 Knock on your neighbors’ doors, point to where you live, and tell them about your hopes to get everyone acquainted.
-This might be the best time to ask for feedback for your future get-together, if you need ideas.
+This might be the best time to ask for feedback and ideas for your future get-together.

 2. Plan your gathering

 You can get neighbors together for a variety of reasons ranging from a safety meeting to an informal dessert exchange, or organized block party.
 Some of the most successful gatherings are simple and focus solely on the opportunity for neighbors to meet.